RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ---
-Title: Upgrade a Redis Enterprise cluster (REC) on Kubernetes
+Title: Upgrade a Redis Enterprise cluster (REC)
 linkTitle: Upgrade a Redis cluster
 description: This task describes how to upgrade a Redis Enterprise cluster via the operator.
 weight: 19